 The Piedmontese manager embraces the innovations wanted by the FIA, but not all of them:

 "Formula 1 is old, it has to change.
-The elimination of two-way telemetry and the reduction of electronics are fine.
+The elimination of two-way telemetry and the reduction of electronics is fine.
 But be careful: the FIA must be certain that it can exercise perfect control over the systems adopted, avoid controversy and doubts, otherwise we will end up in ridicule.
 Cost reduction?
 We will save very little in 2003.
 In any case, for now we do not feel the crisis.
 The technical and sporting innovations have reawakened interest".

 The eclectic Briatore continues his entrepreneurial activities untiringly.
 He has bought a large property in Saluzzo that he is renovating and will be managed by his brother Walter.
 He will plant 2500 olive trees in the hills.
 Will we soon see Briatore oil?
 In the meantime, in his own words, he has also set up a henhouse.
 Seven youngsters, aged between 16 and 23, who will race in various European categories, sponsored by Renault.
-Potential Senna or Schumacher, he says: Heikki Kovalainen, Fabio Carbone, Eric Salignon, Carlo van Dam, Jose Maria Lopez, Adrian Valles and Danny Watts.
+Potential Sennas or Schumachers, he says: Heikki Kovalainen, Fabio Carbone, Eric Salignon, Carlo van Dam, Jose Maria Lopez, Adrian Valles and Danny Watts.

-Jarno Trulli and Fernando Alonso (who will be helped in testing by the recycled veteran Alan McNish and the transalpine Frank Montagny) are starting to get going right away.
+Jarno Trulli and Fernando Alonso (who will be helped in testing by the recycled veteran Allan McNish and the transalpine Frank Montagny) are starting to get going right away.
 For now, the R23 is a hybrid car: under the skin there is an all-new mechanics, including gearbox and engine (which, however, remains with the strange 111° V opening), the bodywork is provisional, awaiting the real one to be shown only on the eve of the championship.
 Jarno Trulli explains:

 "The first notes are positive, but we will have to wait.
 I feel in great shape.
 The car is lighter, built with a lower centre of gravity, now it reacts better to adjustments.
 My dream?
 First of all to finish more races than last season, when I had to retire nine times out of 17.
 Then to grow.
 Renault is making a big effort to get to the top and we are with the team".